sass/sass/proposal/first-class-calc.md

 Here are some alternatives we considered:

-1. Re-parsing a calc that contains interpolation once the interoplation has been resolved, and using the result as in the calc object rather than an unquoted string.
+1. Re-parsing a calc that contains interpolation once the interpolation has been resolved, and using the result as in the calc object rather than an unquoted string.
 For example, `calc(#{"1px + 2px"})` would return `3px` rather than `calc(1px + 2px)`.
 However, doing another parse at evaluation-time would add